 Know your options for pain management

 Although prescription opioids can be effective at treating certain types of pain, there are different treatment options and therapies available.
-Get the facts about other options for pain management.

 Know the signs of a problem